À LA MODE

 How I am doing it?

-I am skill-building in classical sculpting techniques and researching high-tech applications such as 3D-printing, laser-cutting, emotionally sensitive textiles, and fiber optic elements to select the methods that will convey my message with the most convincing contrast.
+I am skill-building in classical sculpting techniques and researching high-tech applications to select the methods that will convey my message with the most convincing contrast.
 I am pursuing partners and sponsors among artists, crafters, designers and technology companies.
 After creating these sculptures, I will photograph them and install large-scale displays on abandoned buildings as fabric or as slide-projections to continue this conversation as part of the visual field of the present.
 I will then lay groundwork with gallerists, curators and my audience for the introduction of this new series in 2019.

 Who Am I? / Why Me?